What is accreditation?

 - Adapt to changing needs in their profession.

-- Achieve leadership roles in their organizations.
+- Be recognized as leaders in their organizations.

 Criterion 3: Student Outcomes